Investigations continue over jail deaths in Texarkana

 "The final two days she was in her cell visible to all the staff, unable to see, unable to find her food and water, and unable to rise to her feet," said Carter.

-Carter says the 46-year old woman is one of at least four people since 2015 who were arrested, booked into the Bi-state Jail on minor misdemeanor charges, but died to a lack of or inadequate care.
+Carter said the 46-year-old woman is one of at least four people since 2015 who were arrested, booked into the Bi-state Jail on minor misdemeanor charges, but died to a lack of or inadequate care.

 "People in this jail with medical conditions are treated worse than animals in our shelters.
 It's completely unacceptable.
 This particular company has no business running the jail with this track record," said Carter.